 In addition to Cash and cash equivalents, as of December 31, 2023, we had approximately \$968 million available to us under our revolving credit facility.
 Our credit agreement governs the substantial majority of our senior secured borrowing capacity and contains a leverage ratio and an interest coverage ratio as financial covenants.
 Our leverage ratio is defined in our credit agreement as the ratio of consolidated total debt (less cash on hand) to Adjusted EBITDA for the trailing four quarters.
 In calculating the leverage ratio under our credit agreement, we are permitted to use pro forma Adjusted EBITDA, the calculation of which includes historical income statement items and pro forma adjustments, subject to certain limitations, resulting from (1) dispositions and repayments or incurrence of debt and (2) investments, acquisitions, mergers, amalgamations, consolidations and other operational changes to the extent such items or effects are not yet reflected in our trailing four-quarter financial statements.
 Our interest coverage ratio is defined in our credit agreement as the ratio of Adjusted EBITDA to consolidated interest expense, excluding the amortization of financing fees, for the trailing four quarters.
 As of December 31, 2023, the maximum leverage ratio requirement per our credit agreement was 4.75x and the minimum interest coverage ratio requirement was 3.0x, and we were in compliance with these covenants.
-Based on Adjusted EBITDA for 2023 and the interest rate in effect under our credit agreement during the three-month period ended December 31, 2023, if we had drawn on the first day and maintained the maximum amount of outstanding draws under our revolving credit facility for the entire year, we would still be in compliance with the maximum leverage ratio and minimum interest coverage ratio requirements.
+Based on Adjusted EBITDA for 2023 and the interest rate in effect under our credit agreement during the three-month period ended December 31, 2023, if we had drawn on the first day and maintained the maximum leverage ratio and minimum interest coverage ratio requirements.